 Figure 14-3 shows histograms of Dy and Nd for all samples.
 The distributions show three prominent modes that correspond to the three main rock units.
-The lowest mode belongs to samples from the Mafic Volcanic (MV) unit and from the Augen Gneiss (AG), the rock units that bound a steeply-dipping zone of mixed volcanics to the south and north.
-The middle and upper modes belong to samples from the zone of mixed volcanics.
+The lowest mode belongs to samples from the Mafic Volcanic (MV) unit and from the Augen Gneiss (AG), the rock units that bound two steeply-dipping zones of mixed volcanics known as the Foxtrot (FT) and Road Belt.
+The middle and upper modes belong to samples from the FT and Road Belt zones of mixed volcanics.